10 Best Original Score Winners That Are Worth Watching for the Soundtrack Alone

 West Side Story (1961)

 Electrifying choreography, glorious set design and music that’s stood the test of time—Shakespeare, eat your heart out.
 This loose adaptation of Romeo and Juliet brings the Bard’s classic tragedy to 1950s New York City, freshly updated with prescient social commentary and enchanting work from Saul Chaplin, Johnny Green, Sid Ramin and Irwin Kostal.
-Despite deserved criticism for its flagrant use of Brown-face, West Side Story has remained a landmark entry in the musical film canon, and even inspired a remake that’s nominated for seven Oscars this year.
+Despite deserved criticism for its flagrant use of Brown-face, West Side Story has remained a landmark entry in the musical film canon, and even inspired a remake that was nominated for seven Oscars in 2022.

 Photo: The Criterion Collection

 What happens when you combine the talents of a Japanese electronic-music pioneer, a celebrated Chinese composer and one of the most influential musicians to come out of New York City’s new wave scene?
 A score worthy of accompanying Bernardo Bertolucci’s sprawling epic!
 The Last Emperor follows the life of Chinese monarch, Puyi, from his coronation at the age of two through to the cultural and political upheaval of China in the 20th century.
 Ranging from grand and bombastic to soft and serene, this Best Original Score is an incredibly moving component of an already-impressive film.

 Here are 20 coming of age movies everyone should watch at least once.

 The Little Mermaid (1989)